What is Sniping on eBay?

 You can snipe manually by waiting until the final seconds of the auction before submitting your bid directly through eBay.

 This has disadvantages because you have to be at your computer at the time the item ends.
 You also have to time your bid just right so you don't submit it too late.

-If you do not want to waste your time waiting for the auction to end, you can use eBay sniping software such as Buyer Auction Manager (Full) to snipe for you.
+If you do not want to waste your time waiting for the auction to end, use FREE eBay sniping software such as BAM Seeker to snipe for you.